celery/celery/docs/userguide/configuration.rst

     When using quorum queues, ETA tasks may not function as expected.
 Instead of adjusting the prefetch count dynamically, ETA tasks will occupy the prefetch buffer, potentially blocking other tasks from being consumed.
-To mitigate this, either set a high prefetch count or avoid using quorum queues until the ETA mechanism is updated to support a disabled global QoS, which is required for quorum queues.
+To mitigate this, enable the :setting:`broker_native_delayed_delivery` setting.

 .. warning::